Vatari/Jobify/README.md

 Local installation:

 1. Install NodeJS
-2. Download zipped folder
+2. Download zipped folder from Github repo
-3. Unzip and open terminal in this folder
+3. Unzip and open terminal in unzipped folder
-4. Enter unzipped folder and run npm i
+4. Run: nmp -i command (this will install needed dependancies for application so it can run)
-5. Run: npm start in the same folder
+5. Run: npm start in the same folder (this will start ReactJS development server)
 6. Open browser at http://localhost:3006 or http://127.0.0.1:3006
 7. Enjoy